coisadepro/5470-shutdown-patch/README.md

 # Dell Vostro 5470 Shutdown Patch
 This project is a workaround solution to the Dell Vostro 5470 shutdown problem under macOS.

-## This package installs two patches
-- One to /EFI/BOOT/BOOTX64.efi that will run before Clover to shutdown the computer outside macOS environment
-- One to /sbin/shutdown that will run before the original shutdown so that it tells the first patch to shutdown in the EFI environment or to restart

-## With these patches installed you’ll be able to
+## With this patc installed you’ll be able to
 - Restart as usual, both from Terminal and from macOS user interface
 - Shutdown as usual, both from Terminal and from macOS user interface
 - Sleep as usual (this patch has nothing to do with sleep, so no changes here)